w3c/sensors/webdriver-extension/explainer.md

 [Generic Sensor API](https://w3c.github.io/sensors/) and its concrete Sensor APIs pose a challenge to test authors because to fully exercise their interfaces requires physical hardware devices that respond in predictable ways.

-At best some of vendors have their own automation by using a mocking mechanism however that also introduces the challenge of duplicate efforts across different browsers as well as inconsistency of different automation meaning that different proprietary automation may not do the exact same thing.
+At best some vendors have their own automation by using a mocking mechanism, which however introduces the challenge of duplicate efforts across different browsers as well as inconsistency of different automation, meaning that different proprietary automation may not do the exact same thing.

 To address these challenges, this proposal attempts to define extension commands to the [WebDriver](https://w3c.github.io/webdriver/) specification for controlling mock sensor on the host that the user agent is running on.
 With these extension commands devices with particular properties can be created and their responses to requests are well defined.